what is PKIPKIpublic key infrastructure

 The Core Idea: Two Keys Instead of One

-Traditional shared-secret cryptography breaks down at scale: every pair of users needs a unique secret.
+Traditional shared-secret cryptography breaks down at scale: every pair of users needs a unique secret, and you need a secure channel to share it.
 PKI uses asymmetric cryptography — each identity holds a mathematically linked pair:

 • A public key anyone can see